Welcome Packet

 If there is a missing piece within the dystrophin gene (deletion) or an extra piece (duplication), your body can have difficulty making dystrophin.

-Visit Parent Project Muscular Dystrophy for further resources about Duchenne testing and mutations.
+Visit Parent Project Muscular Dystrophy below for further resources about Duchenne testing and mutations.

 Use the resources on the right to learn more about genetics and information surrounding mutations and testing.